Skip to main content

 Protein Phosphorylation

-One of the most common posttranslational modifications, protein phosphorylation, is the reversible addition of a phosphoryl group from adenosine triphosphate (ATP) to amino acid side chains such as serine, threonine, and tyrosine residues as shown in Figure \(\PageIndex{2}\).
+One of the most common posttranslational modifications, protein phosphorylation, is the reversible addition of a phosphoryl group from adenosine triphosphate (ATP) to amino acid side chains such as serine, threonine, and tyrosine residues, as shown in Figure \(\PageIndex{2}\).
 This modification causes conformational changes that either (1) affect the catalytic activity to activate or inactivate the protein and/or cause the tendency of a protein to misfold and aggregate or (2) recruit other proteins to bind; both responses result in altered protein function and cell signaling.
-Phosphorylated proteins have critical and well-known functions in diverse cellular processes across eukaryotes, but phosphorylation also occurs in prokaryotic cells.
+Phosphorylated proteins play critical, well-known roles in diverse cellular processes across eukaryotes, but phosphorylation also occurs in prokaryotic cells.
 In humans, about one-third of proteins are estimated to be substrates for phosphorylation.
 Indeed, phosphorylated proteins are now identified and characterized by high-throughput phosphoproteomics studies.
 The reversibility of protein phosphorylation is attributed to the actions of kinases and phosphatases, which phosphorylate and dephosphorylate substrates, respectively.
 The temporal and spatial balance of kinase and phosphatase concentrations within a cell mediates the size of its phosphoproteome.

 Figure \(\PageIndex{2}\): Amino acid phosphorylation in proteins